codenation-dev/squad-3-ad-data-science/README.md

 # [`squad-3-ad-data-science`]

-This model is a `recomendation system` that analise a market to recommend leads to users with a previous list of clients that are inside the market.
+This model is a `recomendation system` that analyze a market to recommend leads to users with a previous list of clients that are inside the market.

 ## Stakeholders